Children living with both birth parents

-#2 Updated by Tony Doherty about 7 years ago
+#2 Updated by Tony Doherty over 7 years ago

 We want to apply the same definitions to our analysis of the data as was applied when the data was first produced.
 Following our previous conversations we interrogated the a_indall file to calculate the numbers of children living with both birth parents broken down nationally and by government office.
 Within each household we identified children using a_dvage and then for each child if they lived with both birth parents using a_hgbiom and a_hgbiof.
 We then identified the government region using a_gor_dv.
 Our results come out slightly different to those published nationally so we would like to know what weighting was applied - we have identified the same base in our calculations.

 I have approached the authors who have pointed me to ESDS who have pointed me to you.

 #3 Updated by Redmine Admin over 7 years ago